imixs/imixs-workflow/src/site/markdown/engine/queries.md

 The Imixs-Workflow engine adds a list of [workflow data items](../quickstart/workitem.html#Workflow_data) into the index, which allow the targeted query of documents.
 These items can be used to search for documents of a specific type or item value.

-The following example searches only documents form the type 'workitem' and with the $processid of '1200':
+The following example searches only documents form the type 'workitem' and with the $taskid of '1200':

-    (type:"workitem") ($processid:1200)
+    (type:"workitem") ($tasnkid:1200)

 To specify more complex queries a search term can boolean expressions like 'AND' or 'OR'.

-The next example searches for all documents from the type 'workitem' and the $processid with a value of 1100 or 1200.
+The next example searches for all documents from the type 'workitem' and the $taskid with a value of 1100 or 1200.

-	(type:"workitem") AND ($processid:1100 OR $processid:1200)
+	(type:"workitem") AND ($taskid:1100 OR $taskid:1200)

 ### Query Value Ranges